 - All Citi cards are eligible to take advantage of the Price Rewind program, however if you use ThankYou points, a gift card or any other means to make your purchase other than a Citi credit card, you can not take advantage of Price Rewind for that particular purchase.

-Citi Simplicity® Card - The Citi Simplicity Card offers up a 0% intro APR on purchases and balance transfers for 18 months.
-There are no late fees or over limit fees if you make a mistake or two with your Citi Simplicity account and the ongoing APR after the intro rate has expires is 12.99% - 21.99% variable and there is no annual fee to own.
+Citi Simplicity® Card - No Late Fees Ever - This card offers up an APR of 0%* for 21 months on purchases* and balance transfers*.
+There are no late fees or over limit fees if you make a mistake or two with your Citi Simplicity account and the ongoing APR after the intro rate has expired is 14.49% - 24.49% (variable) and there is no annual fee to own.

 *Editorial Note: This content is not provided by Citibank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by Citibank.